mwojnars/hypertag/README.md

-Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relations between nested elements and thus removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and thus removes the need for explicit closing tags.
 Hypertag provides: advanced control of page rendering with native control blocks, high level of modularity with Python-like imports,